Sherwin Williams Dover White is a white paint and yet not-a-white.

-They change their looks instantly – and Dover White is a perfect example of it!
+They change their looks instantly – and DW is a perfect example of it!

-Now remember, natural light and falling sunlight can make Dover White look yellow-ish!
+Now remember, natural light and falling sunlight can make white paint color look yellow-ish!
 Not LEGIT yellow – but still – a lighter tone of it.

-Similarly, the wall sconces and pendant lights with warm whites can tend to add a tinge of beige-yellow to it!
+Similarly, sconces and pendant lights with warm whites can tend to add a tinge of beige-yellow to it!

 However, don’t worry!
 If you pair it up with the best options available, your space might look absolutely warm and stunning.